splunk/public-o11y-docs/gdi/monitors-monitoring/nagios.md

 <meta name="Description" content="Use this Splunk Observability Cloud integration for the nagios monitor.
 See benefits, install, configuration, and metrics">

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the {ref}`Smart Agent receiver <smartagent-receiver>` with the Nagios monitor type to run existing Nagios status check scripts through the Collector, which acts as the Nagios Remote Plugin Executor (NRPE) or the Simple Network Management Protocol (SNMP) exec directive, and send the [state](https://nagios-plugins.org/doc/guidelines.html#AEN78) of the check, depending on the exit code of the command.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the {ref}`Smart Agent receiver <smartagent-receiver>` with the Nagios monitor type to run existing Nagios status check scripts through the Collector, which acts as the Nagios Remote Plugin Executor (NRPE) or the Simple Network Management Protocol (SNMP) exec directive, and send the <a class="external" href="https://nagios-plugins.org/doc/guidelines.html#AEN78" target="_blank">state</a>. of the check, depending on the exit code of the command.

 This integration is similar to the telegraf/exec monitor configured with dataFormat:nagios integration, with the following exceptions: